KRFOSS/kali-docs/nethunter/nethunter-kex-manager/index.md

 #### Start KeX
 To start KeX, click on *"START SERVER"*.
 To stop KeX, click on *"STOP SERVER"*.
-To display wether the server is running or not, click the refresh button.
+To display whether the server is running or not, click the refresh button.

 ![](NetHunter-KeX-40s.png)